MiguelNarv/UART-Transmitter-VHDL/README.md

 ![Circuit's diagram](SerialTx.png)

-The amount of resources consumed by this implementation are: <strong>92 LUTs + 80 FFs </strong> (Vivado).
+The amount of resources consumed by this implementation are: <strong>92 LUTs + 80 FFs </strong> (Vivado 19.1).

 ## Note:
-- Tx signal must be pulled up internally.
+- Tx signal must be pulled up, conveniently internally.